sjet47/blog/content/posts/Linux/syscall_irl/index.md

 }
 ```

-The `main` function in this simple C program calls a function `sum3` to calculate the sum of three integers, and save the result to variable `sum`.
-Let's compile and disassemble it to see what assembly code it generates:
+The `main` function in this simple C program calls a function `sum3` to calculate the sum of three integers, and saves the result to the variable `sum`.
+Let's compile and disassemble the program to examine the generated assembly code:

 ```asm
 # gcc -O0 -o sum3 sum3.c && objdump -d --no-show-raw-insn sum3